-RICHMOND COUNTY SCHOOL DISTRICT PHOTO AND VIDEO RELEASE FORM FOR INTERNAL AND EXTERNAL USE
+RICHMOND COUNTY SCHOOL DISTRICT PHOTO AND VIDEO RELEASE FORM FOR INTERNAL AND EXTERNAL USE OPT OUT FORM

-I do hereby grant the Richmond County School System the unlimited right to use and/or produce photographs, videos, movies, recordings, likenesses and/or the voice of any student in any legal manner and for the internal and external promotional and informational activities of Richmond County Schools.
-I also agree to allow my child's work and/or photograph to be published on the Richmond County School System Internet website, RCBOE publications and on television, radio and media outlets.
-I further understand that by signing this release, I waive any and all present or future compensation rights to the use of the above stated materials.
+From time to time the Richmond County Board of Education allows news and publications entities as well as itself to to take, uses and/or produce photographs, videos, movies, recordings, likenesses and/or the voice of students for the internal and external promotional and informational activities of the Richmond County Schools.
+Further, student work and/or photographs are published on the Richmond County School System Internet website, RCBOE publications and on television, radio and media outlets.